JCSDA/jedi-docs/docs/overview/governance.rst

 ================================

 The decision to include code or not into a community system depends on several criteria.
 Of course scientific and technical quality are among the criteria, but usefulness to the community is another very important one.
 It is in fact the most important.
-For every community project, there should be a governance body to make that decision, based on that sole criteria.
+Within the context of a community data assimilation and forecast system, the first role of the governance framework is to make these decisions, with well-defined responsibilities for the internal project leads, JCSDA management, and community oversight.

 The review process determines if the scientific and technical quality are sufficient at any point in time.
 The decision not to include a certain aspect in the community code is not a judgement on its scientific excellence.
 It could be that aspects that are critical for one user are useful only for that user.
-In that case, the code should be kept in a separate repository and it is the build system that brings the codes together and includes what is required for a given application without affecting the others.
+In that case, the code should be kept in a separate repository and it is the responsibility of the build system to include what is required for a given application without affecting the others.
-In that respect, current efforts to modernism software architecture in the data assimilation and forecasting system are absolutely essential because previous programming technology did not make this possible.
+In that respect, modern software development architectures are absolutely essential to provide this level of functionality in a data assimilation and forecasting system; previous programming technology simply did not make this possible.

 In old style Fortran, separating code that was specific to a user from a community code meant that some subroutine calls would be left dangling and possibly some